 “...
 God did: sending his own Son in the likeness of sinful flesh and as an offering for sin” (Romans 8:3).

-In the article Jesus is not the same Person as God many examples are given of the statement that God sent Jesus.
+Later articles will provide many other examples to show that God sent Jesus.
 This firstly implies His pre-existence; that He existed prior to becoming a human being.
-Secondly it implies His subordination to God; not only as human being, but also in His pre-existence.
+Secondly this statement implies His subordination to God; not only as human being, but also in His pre-existence.

 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 1:7).

-Philippians 2 contains a revealing passage in which Paul compares the existence of Christ through four phases:
+Philippians 2 contains an instructive passage in which Paul compares the existence of Christ through four phases:

 (1) Prior to His birth; (2) As a human being; (3) His death; (4) After His ascension

 Prior to His birth Jesus existed in the “form of God” and had “equality with God”.

 Jesus “emptied Himself” of the “form of God” and of “equality with God” to become a human being.
 He remained the same Person as before, but He became a mere human baby, without knowledge or wisdom.
 He was truly and fully human; not part God and part man.

 His Death was a test to see whether He would remain “obedient to the point of death” (v8).
 His entire life was a test of obedience.